-With aggressive targets for national economic growth, MSME sector has become more critical than ever before.
-This sector generally categorized with average productivity, low efficiency and low skill sets must transform itself into innovative global ecosystem of entities to enhance its economic contribution and capture growth.
-One of the key areas, often neglected in these organizations, is efficient management of human resources.
-Employees are the most important resources for any organization and effective human resource management can create comparative advantage for companies.
+With aggressive targets for national economic growth, the MSME sector has become more critical than ever before.
+This sector generally categorized with average productivity, low efficiency and low skill sets must transform itself into an innovative global ecosystem of entities to enhance its economic contribution and capture growth.
+One of the key areas, often neglected in these organizations, is the efficient management of human resources.
+Employees are the most important resources for any organization and effective human resource management can create a comparative advantage for companies.

 In order to create & implement a successful business strategy, organizations must ensure that they have the right people (not necessarily the best ones) capable of creating & delivering the vision.
 HR and its different facets also play an important role to address the growth issues.
-While the organization plans to follow a successful trajectory, there is a need for both HR and the promoters (& management) to appreciate and agree on change management agenda through change in organization culture.
-In this case, HR has the responsibility to understand business dynamics in external environment.
+While the organization plans to follow a successful trajectory, there is a need for both HR and the promoters (& management) to appreciate and agree on the change management agenda through a change in organizational culture.
+In this case, HR has the responsibility to understand business dynamics in the external environment.

 Therefore, the most critical challenge for HR is to onboard the right people into management and leadership roles.
 While there is a surplus of human resources in India vying for senior management & leadership roles, there is a dearth of talent for sufficiently educated and skilled manpower adept in managing people and organizations efficiently.
 Also building a cadre of excellent managers and leaders takes time, persistence, and resilience.

 MSMEs generally have flat (horizontal) organizational structure.
 The employees that surround the entrepreneur are mostly the closed group that communicates informally.
 When the organization grows, it becomes more difficult to involve all employees equally in decisions.
-Employees, that are generally not part of the core group, find a need for standard and transparent HR policies, uniform & consistent strategy and functional organizational structure.
-Strong HR processes & policies can address this challenge upto a great extent.
+Employees, that are generally not part of the core group, find a need for standard and transparent HR policies, uniform & consistent strategy, and functional organizational structure.
+Strong HR processes & policies can address this challenge up to a great extent.

 Talent ‘attraction’, ‘hiring & selection’, ‘training’ and ‘retention’ are major HR challenges for this sector presently.
 While large scale organizations & big brands are plundering the HR market, MSMEs are struggling to manage the skillsets gap and skill upgradation.
 MSME sector is backbone of any economy and crucial for its growth and development.
-Innovators must come up with business models and technologies to address this gap in order to enhance their contribution to global manufacturing sector.
+Innovators must come up with business models and technologies to address this gap in order to enhance their contribution to the global manufacturing sector.